 Notes

-• Dark meat chicken pieces (thighs and drumsticks) are recommended.
+• Chicken.
+Dark meat chicken pieces (thighs and drumsticks) are recommended.
 They are more tender, juicy and flavorful than white meat.

-• Leftovers can be refrigerated for up to 3 days, or the chicken cacciatore can be frozen for up to 3 months.
+• Leftovers.
+Can be refrigerated for up to 3 days, or the chicken cacciatore can be frozen for up to 3 months.

 Nutrition